tfrce/thedaywefightback.js/README.md

 # thedaywefightback.js

-_Please make pull requests with any fixes, and leave questions, suggestions and bugs on our [issue](http://github.com/tfrce/thedaywefightback.js/issues) page.
+_Please make pull requests with any fixes, and leave , suggestions and bugs on our [issue](http://github.com/tfrce/thedaywefightback.js/issues) page.
 We've tried our best to accomodate all browsers but  will fix any remaining issues before the 11th._

 thedaywefightback.js is a javascript snippet that automatically activates at midnight of February 11th and adds a banner to your site for 24 hours in support of [thedaywefightback.org](https://thedaywefightback.org).